 We’re drawing on 15 years of one planet living experience to make sure that Oxfordshire’s plan is achievable - and that Oxfordshire people and organisations feel empowered to implement it.

-On 6 November, more than 100 people from organisations across the county are coming together to start creating the vision for what we want to achieve, and how we’ll measure progress.
-You can register via Eventbrite.
+On 6 November, more than 100 people from organisations across the county came together to start creating the vision for what we want to achieve, and how we’ll measure progress.

-If you can’t make this event there will be other opportunities to get involved.
-Stay up-to-date with the latest by visiting our One Planet Oxfordshire page.
+There will also be other opportunities to get involved.
+Stay up-to-date with the latest by visiting our One Planet Oxfordshire Facebook page.

 Together, let’s show the rest of the world what city-led sustainable transformation looks like.